Skip to content

 Hit enter to search or ESC to close

-Email phishing scams are carried out online by tech-savvy scammers and identity theft criminals.
-They use spam emails, fake websites and email to dupe users into providing sensitive information, like banking passwords and credit card numbers.
-Once you take the phisher's bait, they use this information to create fake accounts to steal your money or even your identity.
-For businessesphishing scams can lead to data breaches that result in the loss of confidential business data and customer information.
+Cybercriminals carry Email phishing scams online, including tech-savvy scammers and identity theft criminals.
+They use spam emails, fake websites, and emails to dupe users into providing sensitive information, like banking passwords and credit card numbers.
+Once you take the phisher’s bait, they use this information to create fake accounts to steal your money or identity.
+For businesses, phishing scams can lead to data breaches that result in losing confidential business data and customer information.
 With that, the financial ramifications of such breaches can be substantial.

 1. Check Sender’s Name

-Without opening the email, look at the name of the sender.
-Does it EXACTLY match other emails from the same party?
-If not, it could be packing malware.
+Without opening the email, look at the sender's name.
+Does it exactly match other emails from the same party?
+If not, it could be packed with malware.

 Be cautious if asked to reply with confidential data - A legitimate business will not ask you to furnish your username and/or password or to click a link to change your password.
 If an email requests banking information, be suspicious.
-Don’t fall for it.
+Please don’t fall for it.

 3. Unrealistic Offers